The house from a 19th century engraving by T. Radclyffe

 Josiah Wedgwood on a tri-color Jasperware medallion struck in 1984 to mark the 225th anniversary of the company

-House & Family History: Built near the Wedgwood works, Barlaston was a ruined shell when it was purchased in 1984 for £1 by SAVE Britain's Heritage.
-The rescue and restoration of the house was one of SAVE Britain Heritage's first cause celebre and helped focus national attention on the plight of country houses after the huge success of 1974's "The Destruction of the Country House" exhibition at the Victoria & Albert Museum.
+House & Family History: Barlaston Hall served as Wedgwood Memorial College until the 1940s, when the house became endangered by coal mining subsidence and was abandoned.
+Later the Wedgwood company made repeated applications to demolish the ruinous house, which ultimately led in 1981 to its purchase for one pound by SAVE Britain's Heritage.
+The rescue and restoration of Barlaston was one of SAVE's first cause celebre and helped focus national attention on the plight of country houses after the huge success of 1974's "The Destruction of the Country House" exhibition at the Victoria & Albert Museum.
 The house was heavily restored in the 1990s with the support of English Heritage and subsequently sold into private ownership.
 Barlaston is noted for its fine 18th century plasterwork.
 In 2015 Barlaston Hall was listed for sale with a guide price of £2.3 million.
+In 2024 the house, together with five acres, was listed for sale for £3.5 million.

 Architect: Robert Taylor